Incendo/cloud-docs/docs/core/index.md

 They may have secondary aliases, depending on the platform you're targeting.
 Literals may be placed after required variable components, but never after optional variable components.

-The literals are created by using the various different `Command.Builder.literal` methods, for example:
+The literals are created by using the various different `Command.Builder#literal` methods, for example:

 ```java title="Example of literals"
 builder